Skip to main content

 Day 8-9: Tool Research Framework

 With 48% of SMBs struggling to choose the right AI tools, you need a systematic approach.
-Avoid vendor lock-in by focusing on capabilities, not brands.
+Set a 2-hour research limit.
+Analysis paralysis kills more pilots than bad tool selection.

 Tool Categories by Use Case: